 Our skin is the largest organ we have.
 It’s essential to protect it as carefully as we can.
 Excessive, consistent exposure to UV rays from the sun can lead to skin cancer, the most commonly diagnosed type of cancer to date.
 Fortunately, skin cancer is also highly treatable if it is caught early enough.
 Our board-certified dermatologists at Dermatology & Skin Care Associates are highly experienced in the detection and proper treatment of skin cancer.
-Contact our office in Mason, OH to schedule your first appointment and learn about your treatment options.
+Contact our office in West Chester, OH to schedule your first appointment and learn about your treatment options.

 The Different Forms of Skin Cancer

 Basal and squamous cell carcinomas are more commonly seen than melanoma and are usually recognizable as shiny, reddish growths.
 Melanoma, however, often shows up in the form of a new mole or an existing mole that has begun to change.
 While you should always opt to receive a proper diagnosis from our dermatologist, the ABCDE rule serves as a helpful guideline that can help you decide if it’s time to schedule an appointment.

 - Asymmetry: a mole that is irregularly shaped.

 - Border: uneven borders that are difficult to define.